 Eight Best HR Resources

 Human Resources is the company department responsible for employee matters.
-HR department employees handle recruiting, benefits and discipline issues and ensure the company grows and remains viable for years into the future.
-It's a big job, so HR department employees need eight best HR resources to stay on top of trends, get advice and find the support they need.
+HR department employees handle recruiting, benefits and discipline issues and help ensure the company grows and remains viable over time.
+It’s a big job, so HR staff rely on trusted resources to stay on top of trends, get practical advice and find peer support.

 1. Evil HR Lady

 Started by Suzanne Lucas, a 10-year HR veteran for a Fortune 500 corporation, Evil HR Lady takes the mystery out of human resources.
-Learn the truth about your job, find answers to your questions and access a variety of HR blogs and resources listed on this valuable website.
+You can learn practical truths about workplace issues, find answers to common questions and browse a variety of HR blogs and resources.

 2. HR.com

-Access one of the largest online HR communities at HR.com.
-In addition to contributing your own blog posts with tips, advice and other HR content, you can find these resources.
+Access one of the largest online HR communities for peer discussion, articles and member-contributed content.
+In addition to contributing your own blog posts with tips and advice, you can find a range of reference materials.

 • Best Practices